 Students who have specific therapy needs should continue with their external therapy sessions.

 Pathlight tries its best to serve as many children as possible.
 We are guided by decisions that are student-centric and based on right siting to ensure that every child who comes to Pathlight will benefit from our school programme.
 It is thus not meaningful to talk about numbers.
-Suffice to say that we have been consistently able to clear the applications for Primary 1 admission for the new academic year provided that applications are sent on time for us to process.
+To date, we have been able to clear the applications for Primary 1 admission for the new academic year provided that applications are sent on time for us to process.

-As of January 2021, the cohort distribution is as follows:
+The cohort distribution for 2023 is as follows:

 |Campus 2 (Annex)||2, Ang Mo Kio Street 44||Primary 4 to 6,

-Secondary school students attend lessons at mainstream satellite partner schools daily, as part of our satellite school model to promote integration.
-Our three satellite school partners are: Mayflower Secondary School, Peirce Secondary School and Yio Chu Kang Secondary School.
+Secondary school students attend lessons at our school partners daily, as part of our School Partnerships to promote integration.
+Our three school partners are: Mayflower Secondary School, Peirce Secondary School and Yio Chu Kang Secondary School.

-More information on our satellite school model can be found on our website here.
+More information on our School Partnerships can be found on our website here.

 At Pathlight, our mission is to maximise the potential of every student in both academics and life skills.
-Thus, the School provides a unique blend of mainstream academics and life readiness skills for students on the autism spectrum and related conditions.
+Thus, the School provides a holistic curriculum of mainstream academics and life readiness skills for students on the autism spectrum and related conditions.

 Our unique features include:

-- A blended curriculum offering both mainstream syllabus and non-academic curriculum.
+- A holistic curriculum offering both mainstream syllabus and non-academic curriculum.

 - All lessons are taught using autism-friendly pedagogy.